Surgical Treatment for Epilepsy and Seizure Management

 Why Choose Loyola for Vagus Nerve Stimulation?

-Loyola's neurology and neurosurgery departments are ranked 28th in the nation in U.S News & World Report's 2019-2020 Best Hospitals list.
+Loyola's neurology and neurosurgery department is ranked among the top 50 in the nation in U.S News & World Report's 2020-21 Best Hospitals list.
 The compassionate team at Loyola understands that epilepsy can be life-changing not only for the patient, but also for family members.

 Loyola’s neurosurgeons are highly experienced in this treatment, and our neurologists are skilled in determining the best signal pattern for your type of seizures.
 In addition, Loyola is accredited as a level 4 epilepsy center by the National Association of Epilepsy Centers (NAEC), meaning it offers the highest level of specialized epilepsy care available for adults and children as young as 2 years of age.

 The center offers pediatric and adult epileptologist consultation and using state-of-the-art neuroimaging and electrodiagnostic technology to identify and assess complex seizure disorders by short and long-term monitoring.
 Our center is staffed by epileptologists who have completed a specialized epilepsy fellowship or are board-certified neurologists with secondary board certification in clinical neurophysiology.

 If a seizure results in a stay in Loyola’s neuro intensive care unit, you will receive the highest quality patient care.
 The unit is equipped with continuous EEG and video monitoring for adults and children and is staffed by certified technologists and trained neurology nurses who have earned Magnet status.

 What to Expect

 What to Expect with Vagus Nerve Stimulation (VNS)